cristov7/Python_Web_Basics/README.md

-# SoftUbi - Python Web Basics - May 2023
+# SoftUni - Python Web Basics - May 2023

 In this repository there are solutions to tasks from the Python Web Basics of the software academy of SoftUni University.